remysedlak/remysedlak/README.md

 📍 University of Pittsburgh | Pursuing B.S. in Computer Science & Interactive Design
 ---
 🌐 Passionate about developing full stack applications with friendly user experiences.
+Feel free to contribute to anything!